-Kenilworth station, located between Coventry and Leamington Spa, was opened in May 2018 and provides improved connectivity to Coventry city centre for local residents.
+Kenilworth station, located between Coventry and Learnington Spa, was opened in May 2018 and provides improved connectivity to Coventry city centre for local residents.
 The Coventry Local Plan includes an aspiration to provide a second (University of Warwick) station north of Kenilworth and closer to the University near the King's Hill development site.
-Delivery of the station would be subject to a number of engineering and financial challenges being overcome, including providing significant rail capacity upgrades between Coventry and Kenilworth.
+The implementation of a new University of Warwick station will be dependent on capacity upgrades and the doubling of rail track between Kenilworth and Leamington Spa.